 1. Matching strategy to timeline

 Whether buying a house, funding a child’s education, preparing for retirement or all of the above, your goals can help determine your time horizon.
-Our advisors like to think of their goals in five-year increments to help break down the timelines:
+Brandon likes to think of his and his clients' goals in five-year increments to help break down the timelines:

-• Short-term: For goals they want to accomplish in five years or less, safety is usually a big factor.
-Our advisors consider keeping funds in cash or conservative investments that suit their risk tolerances.
+Short-term: For goals they want to accomplish in five years or less, safety is usually a big factor.
+Brandon considers keeping funds in cash or conservative investments that suit his risk tolerance.

-• Intermediate: When their goals are a little further down the road (think five to 10 years), our advisors consider taking on some calculated risk, while keeping a balanced portfolio of securities with lower expected volatility.
+Intermediate: When their goals are a little further down the road (think five to 10 years), Brandon considers taking on some calculated risk, while keeping a balanced portfolio of securities with lower expected volatility.

-• Long-term (10 years or more): This is where our advisors might be comfortable being a little more aggressive, since markets have more time for potential recovery.
-They might consider, say, a stock-heavy portfolio to capture compounding over decades for goals that are 10 years or more away.
+Long-term (10 years or more): This is where Brandon might be comfortable being a little more aggressive, since markets have more time for potential recovery.
+He might consider, say, a stock-heavy portfolio to capture compounding over decades for goals that are 10 years or more away.

-All these strategies incur some risk, since there’s never a guarantee of return with investing, but understanding their own capacities for risk helps Brandon and Dimitri plan out what kinds of investments they're comfortable with for different timelines.
+All these strategies incur some risk, since there’s never a guarantee of return with investing, but understanding his own capacity for risk helps Brandon plan out what kinds of investments he's comfortable with for different timelines.

-Take note: Our advisors stress the importance of building an emergency fund.
+Take note: Brandon stresses the importance of building an emergency fund.
 Depending on what’s best for individual circumstances, a person could focus on this before or while they tackle investing toward short-term, intermediate or long-term goals.
 Having at least three to six months’ worth of expenses easily accessible can help with recovery from unexpected life events, such as a medical emergency or layoff, without having to dip into investments.

-Understanding their own capacities for risk helps Brandon and Dimitri plan out what kinds of investments they're comfortable with for different timelines.
+Understanding his own capacity for risk helps Brandon plan out what kinds of investments he's comfortable with for different timelines.

 2. Building a strong portfolio

-When it comes to mitigating risk and increasing long-term growth potential, our advisors value diversifying their investments across various asset classes.
-They also discuss how they might lean into exchange-traded funds (ETFs) and mutual funds to spread out risk, rather than going all in on a single stock.
+When it comes to mitigating risk and increasing long-term growth potential, Brandon values diversifying his investments across various asset classes.
+He also discusses how he might lean into exchange-traded funds (ETFs) and mutual funds to spread out risk, rather than going all in on a single stock.
 (Keep in mind, ETFs generally have lower fees and are more tax-efficient than mutual funds.)

 Of course, our advisors occasionally buy individual stocks, usually with a small amount of “play money.”
 However, they typically focus their portfolios on broad-based funds that have a better chance of providing long-term growth and stability with lower risk.